kookoocoder/41-knull/README.md

 *   Download the restored image.
 *   Responsive design for mobile and desktop.
 *   Dynamic background gradient extracted from the uploaded image.

+## How it works

+The application uses the [Replicate](https://replicate.com/) API to restore images.
+Specifically, it uses the [flux-kontext-apps/restore-image](https://replicate.com/flux-kontext-apps/restore-image) model.
+The Next.js application provides a user interface for uploading images and then calls the Replicate API to perform the restoration.

 ## Getting Started